Create List in Excel

-- In Excel worksheet under the DATA tab, we have an option called “Data Validation” from this again to choose “Data Validation”.
+- In the Excel worksheet under the DATA tab, we have an option called “Data Validation” from this again to choose “Data Validation.”

 - This will open the data validation tool window.

-- By default the “Settings” tab will be shown, now we need to create validation criteria.
+- By default, the “Settings” tab will be shown, and now we need to create validation criteria.
 Since we are creating a list of values, choose “LIST” as the option from the “Allow” drop-down list.

 #2 – Create List of Values from Cells

-Above method is just fine to get started but imagine the scenario of creating a long list of value or your list of values changing every now and then, then it will difficult to go back edit the list of values manually, so by entering values in the cell we can easily create a list of values in excel.
+The above method is just fine to get started but imagine the scenario of creating a long list of value or your list of values changing every now and then, and then it will get difficult to go back edit the list of values manually, so by entering values in the cell we can easily create a list of values in excel.

 - Enter all the values in the cells.

-- Now once again open data validation and chose the validation type as “List”.
+- Open data validation and chose the validation type as “List.”

-- In the source, the box places your cursor and selects the list of values from the range of cells A1 to A5.
+- In the source box, places your cursor and select the list of values from the range of cells A1 to A5.

-Look at the result of the drop-down list, instead of “Apr” we are seeing “Jun” because we had given the source of the list as cell range, not manual entries.
+Look at the result of the drop-down list; instead of “Apr” we see “Jun” because we had given the source of the list as cell range, not manual entries.